 Volunteer Application Process

-3. The selection and screening process may include an interview and reference check.
+3. The selection and screening process may include an interview and a reference check.

 4. Final volunteer placement is dependent upon passing the background check.